 Yes.
 As long as you have registered in at least one course and it shows on your transcript in a calendar year (September – April), you will continue to be a Faculty of Arts student, assuming you maintain satisfactory Academic Standing.

 First, check the withdrawal deadlines in the current U of A Calendar.
 If the add/drop deadline has not passed, go to Bear Tracks and drop the course using the Drop feature.
 If the add/drop deadline has passed but you can withdraw by filling out a Withdrawal Form online.
 Please note that you always come to your faculty to withdraw, no matter which course it is.
 If you are currently registered in a special program, such as Honors, Criminology or BFA, you will also require a signature from your Department Advisor before coming to see us.
 Also note that some courses require Departmental Approval (e.g., Chemistry, Art & Design, Biochemistry) before we can sign your Withdrawal form.

 What is the tuition deposit?

-Effective for the Fall 2014 term, new-to-the-UofA students who are offered admission must pay a non-refundable $500 Tuition Deposit in order to become eligible to register in courses.
+New-to-the-UofA students who are offered admission must pay a non-refundable $500 Tuition Deposit in order to become eligible to register in courses.
 Students can pay this deposit on Bear Tracks, and it will be credited towards their final tuition amount.

 See Student Tuition Payment Options for details on how to pay tuition and fees.